awsdocs/aws-codecommit-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 }
 ```

-The following example policy allows a user to make changes to a branch named master in all repositories in an AWS account\.
-It will not allow changes to any other branches\.
-You might use this policy with the AWSCodeCommitReadOnly managed policy to allow automated pushes to the repository in the master branch\.
+The following example policy allows a user to make changes to a branch named main in all repositories in an AWS account\.
+It does not allow changes to any other branches\.
+You might use this policy with the AWSCodeCommitReadOnly managed policy to allow automated pushes to the repository in the main branch\.
 Because the Effect is `Allow`, this example policy would not work with managed policies such as AWSCodeCommitPowerUser\.

 ```
 {